Fredonia-Vermilion Cliffs Scenic Road

 While you're gawking at the incredible landforms along this route, you might see a large, strange looking bird: it has a bald, orange head and a nine-foot wingspan.
 The endangered California condor was reintroduced to this area only a few years ago and has slowly established a tenuous residence.
 Because of the presence of condors in Grand Canyon, the National Park Service has imposed low-fly limits on aircraft in that space.
 About 35 of the 200-or-so living California condors hang out in this part of Arizona.

-The Ancient Puebloans lived in this area for about 1,350 years, beginning around 50 BCE and ending with the great drought that set in in the late 1200's CE.
+The Ancient Puebloans lived in this area for thousands of years, ending around the time of the great drought of the late 1200's CE.
 Near water sources you might come across artifacts and constructions they left behind.
 The first Europeans to explore the area found Paiutes living in some areas in 1776.
 Those first Europeans were members of the Dominguez-Escalante Expedition, looking for a new route between Santa Fe, New Mexico and Monterey, California.
 In traveling through this area they camped at what is now the San Bartolome Historic Site, a marked site about halfway between Marble Canyon and Jacob Lake.
 At this point on their journey, they were headed back to Santa Fe after having been defeated in their quest by the desert in western Utah.

 The first Anglo-American settlers in the area were Mormons, arriving in the 1860's.
 Fredonia was the first Mormon settlement and the name is supposedly a combination of the words "freedom" and "doña" (Spanish for wife).
 Those first settlers were often polygamists and they thought they were outside the laws against polygamy out there.
 At the time, there were no Mormon temples in Arizona so to sanction their marriages, they would usually travel the "Honeymoon Trail" between Fredonia and the temple at St. George, Utah.
 The trail was in use from 1870 to 1926, when the first graded-and-graveled road reached Fredonia.